Best restaurants in Jersey with a sea view

-On a summer’s day try and reserve a table outside for an incredible seascape with the waves crashing against the lighthouse in the foreground.
+On a summer’s day, reserve a table outside for an incredible seascape with the waves crashing against the lighthouse in the foreground.
 The sunsets can be absolutely incredible!
-In winter and on cooler autumn evenings enjoy the views from inside the restaurant or up at the bar with the locals.
+In winter and on cooler autumn evenings, enjoy the views from inside the restaurant or up at the bar with the locals.
 The set menu is excellent value.
-Start with superb tempura prawns or pan seared scallops.
-Classics like fish n’ chips are always a reliable choice and this is one of the best places to eat local bass.
-Breakfasts are served every day and Sunday lunch is popular with locals and visitors.
+Start with superb tempura prawns or pan-seared scallops.
+Classics like fish n’ chips are always a reliable choice, and this is one of the best places to eat local bass.
+Breakfasts are served daily, and Sunday lunch is popular with locals and visitors.
 The atmosphere is always warm and friendly from owner ‘Geordie Paul’ and his staff.
 You can stay in this S/C apartment overlooking Corbiere Lighthouse and the Atlantic facing St Ouen’s Bay.

-CRAB SHACK AT GOREY:
+CRAB SHACK AT GOREY

-EL TICO BEACH CANTINA:
+EL TICO BEACH CANTINA

-One of the best locations for sunset dining right in front of the majestic St Ouen’s Bay on Jersey’s west coast.
+One of the best locations for sunset dining is right in front of the majestic St Ouen’s Bay on Jersey’s west coast.
 Beach vibes and a casual atmosphere.
-There are outside tables a stone throw from the beach.
+There are outside tables just a stone’s throw from the beach.

-NUDE BEACH FOOD:
+NUDE BEACH FOOD

 Right on the sand at La Haule on St Aubin’s Bay.
 Service is with a smile; food is imaginative and freshly cooked.
 We loved the eggs, sourdough, halloumi and avocado with a spicy tomato sauce, and the Thai Coconut Curry is also delicious.
 The ‘Nude breakfast’ is a healthier but still mouth-watering and tummy-filling version of the classic English Breakfast.